-For the last couple of years, i-confidential has run its recertification service for a client in the financial services sector.
+For the last couple of years, i-confidential has run its Access Recert service for a client in the financial services sector.
 Having increased the coverage of in-scope applications over time, the organisation is now at 98%, but it has been a bumpy journey to get there.

 As we fed new applications into the process, we saw a jump in both the number of orphans and the revocation rate.
 Once the cycle completed, our job was clear.
 We worked with the relevant client teams to offer advice and support to help the business areas understand and agree what they should do with their orphans.
 Once the business completed the clean-up, it left an extremely low residual orphan rate – less than five percent.